-2.5 ORBIT COMPREHENSIVE MESSAGE (OCM)
+2.4 ORBIT COMPREHENSIVE MESSAGE (OCM)

 An OCM specifies position and velocity of either a single object or an en masse parent/child deployment scenario stemming from a single object.
-Note that a sequence of OCMs for either a single object or for multiple objects may be aggregated into a single Navigation Data Message (NDM) XML file as shown in ANNEX H.
+Note that a sequence of OCMs for either a single object or for multiple objects can be aggregated into a single Navigation Data Message (NDM) XML file as described in Section 8.12 and shown in ANNEX H.